JimLucas95338/Portfolio/Portfolio.md

 Spent months understanding how value-based care actually works (it's complicated).
 The breakthrough was realizing providers need actionable signals, not just data dashboards.

 **What I Learned:**
 Healthcare analytics is only valuable if it changes clinical workflow.
-Pretty charts don't save lives - actionable insights do.
+Pretty charts don't save lives, actionable insights do.

 ---